padogrid/padogrid/padogrid-deployment/src/main/resources/common/pods/README.md

 # Vagrant Pods

-We define a *pod* as a collection of VMs configured to run one ore more clusters.
-In PadoGrid, a pod refers to a collection of VirtualBox VMs created and managed by Vagrant on your local machine.
+We define a *pod* as a collection of VMs configured to run one or more clusters.
+In PadoGrid environments, a pod refers to a collection of VirtualBox VMs created and managed by Vagrant on your local machine.
 To simplify Vagrant configuration, PadoGrid provides commands for building pods and assigning them to individual clusters.
 With a single command, for example, you can build and run a cluster that spans multiple VMs.
 As with the local clusters, all of the PadoGrid apps remain intact and are readily available for the pod clusters.

 ## Pod Type